03 Nov How to Choose Eyewear Frames

 2. Use a face shape guide for eyeglass frames.

 Have you ever loved a pair of eyeglass frames only to try them on yourself and find them less than ordinary?
-It’s likely because the frames didn’t suit the shape of your face.
+It’s likely because they didn’t suit the shape of your face.
 Here is an overview of how to choose eyewear frames based on the shape of your face:

 Square Shaped Face – Try narrower oval or rectangular eyeglass frames to soften your strong square jaw while lengthening the face.